jeremylach2/CPSC470/README.md

 ## Contents

 ### /Images
-In this folder is the images used for the paper
+In this folder are the images used for the paper

 ### /Proposal&FinalPaper
 In this folder is my research proposal and final paper